RGLxAkuma/PRIME_landingPage/README.md

 # PRIME_landingPage

-This is a landing Page for "Prime Hydration" made using HTML, CSS and JacaScript This is a Desktop Only Website.
+This is a landing Page for "Prime Hydration" made using HTML, CSS and JavaScript.
+This is a Desktop Only Website.

 To View the Website: